Massive Explosion Rips Through Texas Chemical Plant

 A huge explosion early Wednesday has injured three people at a Texas chemical plant, and the strength of the blast shattered windows and damaged doors of nearby homes, startling sleeping residents.

+After dark smoke billowed for hours from the plant after the 1 a.m. blast, another large explosion ripped through the plant in the early afternoon, sending up a huge ball of fire.

-Dark smoke continued to billow from the plant in Port Neches even after sunrise, at least five hours after the 1 a.m. blast, local news channel KBMT showed.
-Residents within a half mile of the petrochemical plant were under a mandatory evacuation order, and the Port Neches Fire Department encouraged everyone downwind of the smoke to shelter in place.
+Residents within a half mile of the petrochemical plant were under a mandatory evacuation order Wednesday morning, and the Port Neches Fire Department encouraged everyone downwind of the smoke to shelter in place.

+The Texas Commission on Environmental Quality said it was responding to the initial explosion and is conducting handheld air monitoring.
+It said in a statement that the explosion "is causing the release of chemicals called volatile organic compounds."
+In high concentrations, these can "cause eye, nose, and throat irritation, shortness of breath, headaches, and nausea."

 "We had some windows blow out and there are quite a few other places dealing with it, but not everyone," Avenue Coffee Cafe co-owner David Pool told the Houston Chronicle while cleaning up damage.
 "The tenant closest to the explosion is perfectly fine."